eagronin/credit-card-fraud-analyze/README.md

  [  24   56]]
 ```

 We now train a logisitic regression classifier with the default parameters.
-For this classifier we then create a precision recall curve and an ROC curve using the test data.
-A precision recall curve shows the tradeoff between recall and precision, while an ROC curve measures the cost in terms of the false positive rate when the true positive rate increases.
+For this classifier we then create a precision-recall curve and an ROC curve using the test data.
+A precision-recall curve shows the tradeoff between recall and precision, while an ROC curve measures the cost in terms of the false positive rate when the true positive rate increases.

-The code for plotting the precision recall curve and ROC curve is shown below:
+The code for plotting the precision-recall curve and ROC curve is shown below:

 ```python
 def curves():